rokath/tip/docs/TipUserManual.md

   - find smallest idxE (1 here)
   - all idxS < idxE can start a new line (0 ,1, 2)
   - repeat
-    - forceach line, find smallest idxE for all idxS > line idxE
+    - for each line, find smallest idxE for all idxS > line idxE
     - fork with all idxE < idxS && idxS < smallest idxE
     - goto repeat